 William Ellery, Rhode Island: A vocal opponent of slavery, his entire estate was burned to the ground.

 Lewis Morris, New York: Morris put his entire fortune at the service of the Continental Army.
-Loyalists confiscated his property and forced him into exile, not seeing his own family for many years.
+Loyalists confiscated his property and forced him into exile; he didn’t see his own family again for many years.

 Phillip Livingston, New York: One of the richest Americans in 1776, Livingston lost every penny he had as a result of signing the Declaration.
 His family was driven from their house by the British and his estate plundered.
 Livingston died penniless just two years later, while still serving in the Continental Congress.